 • Participants may have a distinguished understanding of the technical jargon of the subject matter.

-• It may be difficult to accommodate all you wish to cover into a single workshop.
+• It may not be easy to accommodate all you wish to cover into a single workshop.

 • Management of big classes for hands-on practice can be challenging.